Back to blog

 • Reduce grid congestion during peak solar production hours

-• Minimise energy dumping
+• Minimise energy dumping when midday production exceeds demand

 • Improve grid stability